rokucommunity/roku-deploy/readme.md

         }
     }

-A callback has also been added to the higher level methods so you can modify the copied contents before the package is zipped.
+You can provide a callback in any of the higher level methods, which allows you to modify the copied contents before the package is zipped.
 An info object is passed in with the following attributes
 - **manifestData:** [key: string]: string
     Contains all the parsed values from the manifest file
 - **stagingFolderPath:** string
-    Path to staging folder for easy access to know where to modify relative to
+    Path to staging folder to make it so you only need to know the relative path to what you're trying to modify

         let options = {
             host: 'ip-of-roku',